ray-project/ray/doc/source/train/user_guide.rst

 3. :ref:`train-api-tbx-logger-callback`
 4. :ref:`train-api-mlflow-logger-callback`

-Example: Logging to MLflow and Tensorboard
+Example: Logging to MLflow and TensorBoard
 ++++++++++++++++++++++++++++++++++++++++++

 **Step 1: Install the necessary packages**